-In 2004, after 7 years as General Manager and Managing Director of the Australian College of Applied Psychology, Peter established Consult Ed to provide specialist support to educational institutions involved in the provision of higher education.
-As Consult Ed’s principal consultant, Peter has been actively involved with a number of tertiary education providers, specialising in the areas of regulatory approvals, quality assurance, and corporate and academic governance.
+For over 25 years Peter has been actively involved with a number of tertiary education providers, specialising in the areas of regulatory approvals, quality assurance, and corporate and academic governance.

-In 2015 Peter established HELI as a new education enterprise aimed at fulfilling a niche role in the non-university higher education sector through the delivery of global best-practice advisory services and professional development to higher education providers.
+In 2015 Peter established HELI as a new education enterprise aimed at fulfilling a niche role in the independent higher education sector through the delivery of global best-practice advisory services and professional development to independent higher education providers.

 As well as being a director of HELI, Peter is also Chair of the Board of Directors of two of Australia’s largest private higher education providers: Australian College of Applied Professions and SAE Institute, as well as Director and Treasurer of the International Centre of Excellence in Tourism and Hospitality Education (THE-ICE), an international accreditation body.